THIS WEEK'S MOTLEY FOOL UPDATE AS OF SATURDAY, September 11, 2021:

 I've been a paying customer to the Stock Advisor subscription for over since 2016.
 I buy $1,000-$2,000 worth of each of their 2 specific stock picks every month.
 I wrote this Motley Fool's Stock Advisor Review so others can see how great the Fool's Stock Advisor service picks have been for me over the last 5 years.

-As I stated at the beginning of this review, my portfolio has outperformed the SP500 by at least 70% each of the last 5 years so I can definitely say it's been worth it.
+As I stated at the beginning of this review, my portfolio has outperformed the SP500 by an average of 121% over the last 5 years so I can definitely say it's been worth it.

 The biggest negative experience is: